Case Study:

 • Uneven Structured Data Adoption: Inconsistent schema implementation limited eligibility for rich results and publisher visibility across news platforms.

-The organization needed a solution that balanced enterprise governance with editorial flexibility, without disrupting live publishing across hundreds of active brands.
+The organization needed a scalable solution that balanced enterprise governance with editorial flexibility—without disrupting live publishing across hundreds of active brands.

 The Approach

-A phased platform transformation was executed, integrating migration strategy, content architecture, and governance into a single operating model.
+A phased platform transformation was executed, integrating migration strategy, information architecture, and governance into a unified enterprise framework.

 1. Platform Consolidation & Architecture